F1tenth-labs/Lab-2/README.md

 Optionally: update your maintainer, maintainer email, and description

 #### setup.py
-If you updated your maintainer and such, copy that information to this file aswell
+If you updated your maintainer and such, copy that information to this file as well

 ### C++ Only:
 Remove unnecessary python files